 California voter registration deadlines

 - In Person: 15 days before Election Day.
-You can also conditionally register to vote in person through Election Day.

 - By Mail: Postmarked 15 days before Election Day.

 If the voter registration deadline has passed, you can still conditionally register to vote and cast a provisional ballot in person at your County Elections Office at any time up to and including Election Day.
 Your provisional ballot will be counted when your County Elections Official verifies your voter registration.

 Conditional registration may also be available in County Elections satellite offices and vote centers.